 In order to make an indistinguishable from perfect star image, the mirror surface must be accurate to a small fraction of the wavelength of visible light.
 The stage of adjusting the mirror surface to a paraboloidal shape by preferential polishing is called parabolizing.
 To begin this phase, the mirror surface should be smooth and spherical.

-To achieve this preparatory to parabolizing stage, the mirror is polished to a shape that is smooth and spherical.
+To achieve this preparatory to parabolizing stage, the mirror ispolished to a shape that is smooth and spherical.
 The rate of glass removal during polishing is exceedingly small.
-It could take fifty years of non-stop polishing to polish a flat piece of glass to within a wavelength of light of the desired mirror profile.
-We need much strong action!
+It could take us fifty years of non-stop polishing to polish a flat piece of glass to within a wavelength of light of the desired mirror profile.
+We need much stronger action!
 Using silicon carbide grit, the curve can be achieved in hours, albeit with heavy damage to the mirror face by the grit particles.

-Polishing with a pliable material like pitch (first used by Isaac Newton three hundred years ago) results in a smoothly polished surface, accurate to a wavelength of light or better, that is ready to begin parabolizing.
+Polishing with a pliable material like pitch (first used by Isaac Newton three hundred years ago) results in a smooth polished surface, accurate to a fraction of a wavelength of light, that is ready to begin parabolizing.
 The act of polishing is both a mechanical and a chemical process.

-A series of ever smaller grits are employed in order to repair the damage caused by rough grinding, ending with aluminum oxide which leaves much smaller pits and few fractures compared to the silicon carbide.
+A series of ever smaller grits are employed in order to repair the damage caused by rough grinding, concluding with aluminum oxide which leaves much smaller pits and fewer fractures compared to the silicon carbide.
 This stage is called fine grinding.
 I like to use three grit sizes, 220 silicon carbide, 500 silicon carbide, and 9 micron aluminum oxide.
+Another good sequence is 220 silicon carbide followed by 25 micron aluminum oxide concluding with 9 micron oxide.
 Grit of a particular size comes with a wide distribution of particle sizes.
 Typical are 20% of particles that are twice the stated size.
 Comparing particle sizes of 400 grit with 500 grit, the size ratio looks to be 4:5.
 But when looking at the 20% particle distribution, it is a nearly identical 9:10 ratio.
-Consequently it’s wasteful to run through a long series of grit sizes, as commonly practiced: 220, 300, 400, 500, 600, 25 micron, 12 micron, 9 micron, and 5 micron aluminum oxides.
+Consequently it's wasteful to run through a long series of grit sizes, as commonly practiced: 220, 300, 400, 500, 600, 25 micron, 15 micron, 12 micron, 9 micron, and 5 micron aluminum oxides.
 The third and final grit that I use is 9 micron aluminum oxide.
 Ending with 9 micron instead of 5 or 3 micron reduces the chance of sticking on large blanks and controls scratching.
 Comparing 9 micron to 5 micron looks to be a nearly two times reduction in glass pit depth, but looking at the 20% particle distribution, the reduction is only one-third.

 6 inch [15cm] tiled tool